joelrenjith/clipboard-_img_text/README.md

 ## Setup

-Assuming you have python already set up
+Please set up python and pip before proceeding to the following steps

 ### Dependencies:
   We will be using the Tesseract OCR to extract text from images. <br/>